daegalus/csrd/content.en/02-creating-your-character/04-focus.md

 * Tier 5: Attack and Attack Again
 * Tier 6: Greater Enhanced Potential or Lethal Damage

-**GM Intrusions:** It’s easy for a berserker to lose control and attack friend as well as foe.
+**GM Intrusions:** It's easy for a berserker to lose control and attack friend as well as foe.

 -----